Do you have the world's shortest layover in London- but cling to big travel dreams?

 Classic London in Three Hours.
 Yes, THREE!

 Is it really a good idea to try to see London on a super short layover?
+Can anyone see London in just three hours?
 Can you even see anything at all?
 YES!
 There are many overrated tourist sights in the world but the classics of London aren't among them.
 And, happily, they are all within easy walking distance of one another, allowing you to see a lot in a short amount of time.
-I've never heard of anyone who hasn't been thrilled with their first visit to London, no matter how short it is.
+I've never heard of anyone who hasn't been thrilled with their first visit to London, no matter how short the layover is.
 We can make this work - here's how.

 (This itinerary assumes you'll be traveling to and from London Heathrow airport.
 We're talking 3 or more hours of leisure time, not just 3 hours between flights.
 You have to take into account your time getting to and from the airport, clearing customs, checking back in, and so on.
 Before diving into any layover make sure you have your logistical ducks in a row.
 Research your transportation options, double check your flight times, and come up with a solid plan for your luggage.
 You can read more about our layover 101 tips here.)

 (Got tons of time?
 Grab a hotel.
-One of our favourite places to stay is the nearby The Rubens At The Palace, just steps from Buckingham Palace.
+One of our favourite places to stay is the The Rubens At The Palace, just steps from Buckingham Palace.
 It is very posh, very English, and the perfect place to splurge on a proper high tea or a full English breakfast.
-We loved staying here.)
+We loved staying here.
+If your budget is very limited, not all that far away is an "EasyHotel", run by the same folks as the EasyJet discount airlines.
+We stayed there for four days - and discovered there's a lot of pros and cons beyond just the price.)

 Time: 15 minutes without the changing of the guard, 30 minutes for the guard.